ErpNetDocs/tech/modules/crm/pricing/product-prices/concepts/determine-product-price.md

 - **Distribution Channel**
 - **Price List**

-In addition, the algorithm can consider the **Current Product Price** when preserving an already selected applicable product price.
+In addition, the algorithm can consider the **current Product Price** when preserving an already selected applicable product price.

 ## Filtering conditions